GIScience/ohsome-api/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or enhancement to the ohsome API.
+about: Suggest an enhancement to the ohsome API.
 title: ''
 labels: 'feature request'
 assignees: ''

 ---

+### Describe Use Case
+Describe the use case which would benefit from this enhancement.

-### Feature Description
+### Request Description
-Please add a clear and concise description of what your idea is, what use cases it solves.

-### Expected Solution
-Describe the solution you would like to see.
+Add a clear description of what enhancement you would like to have.
+Please be specific about the features you would like to have.

-### Alternative Solutions
-Describe alternatives you have considered.

 ### Additional Information
 Add any other information, examples, screenshots, etc. about the feature request here.